Worshipful Company of Makers of Playing Cards

 The National Lottery Community Fund

 Previously known as the Big Lottery, our biggest current funder is supporting the transformation of London streets through a four year grant to deliver the Playful Communities project.
-We are working with residents in 16 boroughs to activate play on their streets - continuing the London play street revolution that we began way back in 2011 with our first lottery funded initiative.
+We are working with residents in 16 boroughs to activate play on their streets – continuing the London play street revolution that we began way back in 2008 with our first Lottery-funded Street Play initiative.

 Young London Inspired Fund